corda/samples-kotlin/Features/encumbrance-avatar/README.md

       run vaultQuery contractStateType : net.corda.samples.avatar.states.Avatar

-Note
+Note:
-As you can see in both the flows, Avatar is encumbered by Expiry.
+As you can see in both the `CreateAvatar` and `TransferAvatar` flows, Avatar is encumbered by Expiry.
 But Encumbrances should form a complete directed cycle, otherwise one can spend the "encumbrance" (Expiry) state, which would freeze the "encumbered" (Avatar) state for ever.
 That's why we also make Expiry dependent on Avatar.
 (See how we have added encumbrance index's to the output states in both the flows.)

-To read more about encumbrance visit the docs site. https://training.corda.net/corda-details/reference-states/#encumbrances
+Read more about Encumbrances [here](https://docs.r3.com/en/platform/corda/4.9/community/key-concepts-contracts.html#encumbrances).

 ## Reminder